Dzyatlava massacre

 The German authorities created Zdzięcioł Ghetto in February 1942 and ordered over 4,500 Polish Jews to relocate there.
 Two months later, at the end of April 1942, the mobile German death squad aided by the Lithuanian and the Belarusian Auxiliary Police battalions, surrounded the ghetto and ordered all Jews to leave their houses to undergo a "selection".
 The victims were escorted to the main square and made to wait until the break of dawn.
 The next day, those who had work certificates were released along with their families, and all others were gradually taken out of town in groups for "relocation".
-In total, about 1,000–1,200 Jews were marched to the Kurpiesze (Kurpyash) forest and murdered in waves on April 30, 1942.
+In total, about 1,000–1,200 Jews were marched to the Kurpiasz (Kurpyash) forest and murdered in waves on April 30, 1942.
 The second massacre took place over three months later on August 6, 1942, during the liquidation of Zdzięcioł Ghetto.
 Some 1,500–2,000 Jews, possibly up to 3,000 by different source (perhaps a combined number), were murdered at the Jewish cemetery.